 Features 0.72% propiconazole.
 Provides broad-spectrum control of more than 20 common lawn diseases including brown patch and zoysia patch.

 Features 0.31% Azoxystrobin + 0.75% Propiconazole.
 Provides broad-spectrum control of more than 20 common lawn diseases including brown patch, zoysia patch, and pythium.
 Avoids the need to create a special tank mix; any applicator can apply as they would granular fertilizer.

 If disease is already a problem, consider using the maximum application rate with the shortest application interval.
 By contrast, if you do not have disease present, but you're looking to start a preventative program, use the lower application rate with similar application intervals.

-© 2022 The Andersons, Inc. All Rights Reserved.
-Prophesy is a registered trademark of The Andersons, Inc.
+© 2023 The Andersons, Inc. All Rights Reserved.
+The Andersons logo is a registered trademark of The Andersons, Inc. Prophesy and Signify sare registered trademarks of The Andersons, Inc.